Orrery With 5 Planets and 4 Moons

-I liked their model so much I decided to work on a few improvements.
-Here is my latest version:
+I liked their model so much I decided to work on a few improvements, then began developing my own completely new designs.

-As it has gotten rather long, I have broken up this material into a few pages, organized chronologically blog-style.
+As this "page" has gotten rather long, I have broken up the material into a few pages, organized chronologically (oldest first).

 Table of Contents